LeeKrane/ResuGen/CONTRIBUTING.md

    git checkout -b feat/123-resume-export-options
    # or
    git checkout -b fix/456-mobile-layout-issue
+   # or use GitHub's auto-generated branch names
+   git checkout -b 123-resume-export-options
    ```
    Branch prefix should be one of:
    - `feat/` for new features